swiftlang/swift-testing/Documentation/Proposals/NNNN-custom-test-execution-traits.md

 body of tests more difficult.
 Or worse: if the number of traits is great enough, it could cause a stack overflow.

-In practice, most traits probably will _not_ need to customize test behavior, so to mitigate these downsides it's important that there be some way to distinguish traits which customize test behavior.
-That way, the testing library can limit these scoped access calls to only the traits which require it.
+In practice, most traits probably do _not_ need to provide a custom scope for the tests they're applied to, so to mitigate these downsides it's important that there be some way to distinguish traits which customize test behavior.
+That way, the testing library can limit these scoped access calls to only traits which need it.

 ### Avoiding unnecessary (re-)execution